How to Increase Your Productivity By Doing Less

 While this could seem plausible, there’s another point you might have overlooked.
 Investing more time in your work or project is great.
 But what’s more important than the amount of time spent is how you use it.

-Increasing your productivity is about doing more with less after all, here’s how!
+Increasing your productivity is about doing more with less, after all, here’s how!

 Here are the best minimalist productivity tips and tricks to help you get more done.